wikimedia/pywikibot/README-conversion.txt

 wikipedia.setAction() no longer works; you must revise the script to pass an explicit edit summary message on each put() or put_async() call.

+There is a helper script which does a lot of changes automatically.
+Just call it:
+pwb.py maintenance/compat2core [<script to convert>]
+and follow the instructions and hints.

 == Python librairies ==